David H. Long: Compensation

 In March 2014 it was made public that Long earned 24 percent more in 2013 than what he earned in 2012.
 His salary in 2013 was $6.63 million, and did not include an additional $4.67 million in incentives.

 In 2017, Long earned a reported $19.7 million even though Liberty Mutual's profits were lower.

 Office renovation

 In 2012, Long famously spent $4.5 million to renovate his 1,335-square-foot office at the Liberty Mutual headquarters in Boston, Massachusetts.

 Personal life

 Long is married to Stephanie Isgur Long, a fellow Hartwick graduate.

 Long owns a $2.3 million 5,700-square-foot home on the island of Nantucket.
 In 2018, he hired a lawyer from Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo to lobby state environmental officials to block the building of a dormitory for seasonal employees of the Miacomet Golf Course.

+Long has focused on charitable initiatives geared toward individuals on the autism spectrum.
+His wife is the president of The Common Room, a social club for young adults with ASD.
+He also founded a pasta company that employs individuals with ASD.